H.R. 6205: Taos Pueblo Indian Water Rights Settlement Amendments Act of 2025

 Cost & Funding

-• $161,000,000 for mutual-benefit projects, deposited in the noninterest-bearing Taos Settlement Mutual-Benefit Projects Supplemental Fund.
+• $161,000,000 for mutual-benefit projects, held in the noninterest-bearing Taos Settlement Mutual-Benefit Projects Supplemental Fund.

 • $190,000,000 for the Taos Pueblo Groundwater Development Supplemental Trust Fund.